Exit Search

 • Get a HairQ Test to measure mineral levels including selenium and other trace minerals, in addition to toxin and heavy metal levels.

-Hypothyroidism is a gradually progressive condition that may go unnoticed for years before diagnosis, and this is why the above preventive program is so important.
+Hypothyroidism is a gradually progressive condition that may go unnoticed for years before diagnosis.
+This is why the above preventive program is so important for protecting your dog's thyroid health.

-STAGE 1 Treatment (Thyroid hormones are low, normal, or slightly low, without any clinical signs)
+STAGE 1 Treatment (when thyroid hormones are low, normal, or slightly low without any clinical signs)

-Apply steps 1 – 5 as outlined in the PREVENTIVE PLAN
+Apply steps 1 to 5 as outlined in the preventative plan above:

-If your dog is at the beginning stage of hypothyroidism, taking the above steps is all you need to do to revert their condition.
+If your dog is in the beginning stage of hypothyroidism, taking the above steps is all you need to do to revert their condition.

-CHECK THYROID LEVELS in two to three month intervals.
-Do not use thyroxine unless your dog progresses to STAGE 2.
+NEXT STEP: Check thyroid levels in two to three month intervals.
+Don't use thyroxine unless your dog progresses to STAGE 2.

 Interpreting your dog’s test results: